abyssDS/sfmlWiki/ProjectSfeMovie.md

 You may need to build sfeMovie yourself in order to use non royalty-free decoders. **The provided binaries only include the free decoders : flac, vorbis and theora.**

 To build sfeMovie, make sure you have CMake, Make and Clang/GCC installed.
 You'll also need MSVC++ if you want to build sfeMovie for this IDE.
-Then download the latest sources (see [download links](#downloads)), and run build.sh from a command line interpreter.
+Then download the latest sources (see [download links](#downloads)), and run **build.sh** from a command line interpreter. **Directly using the CMake file will not work!**

 ###Windows specific###